 Why do men's clothes have buttons on the right while women's clothes have buttons on the left?
 A. When buttons were invented, they were very expensive and worn primarily by the rich.
 Since most people are right-handed, it is easier to push buttons on the right through holes on the left.
 Because wealthy women were dressed by maids, dressmakers put the buttons on the maid's right!
 Q. A. Q. Amazing Fact Generator.
 Singapores Online Community - Natures Weirdest Creatures.
 Here's some creatures which are weird as hell..

 Seapig This is some kind of weird deep sea sea-cucumber.
 Ajolote Not to be confused with the Axolotl (which comes later) this is an Ajolote, which is a freaky long retile found in Mexico with only two legs.
 Aye-Aye looking like a hellspawn, the aye-aye is a native of Madagascar (where you find the cute lemurs).. it uses it's extremely long finger to tap out and find grubs burrowing in wood and then uses the same digit to dig them out...
 Chinese and Japanese Giant Salamander Chinese Version Japanese Version both grow up to about 2 metres long... are predators which eat fish and crustaceans..

 This list corrects erroneous beliefs that are currently widely held about notable topics.
 Each misconception and the corresponding facts have been discussed in published literature.
 Note that each entry is formatted as a correction; the misconceptions themselves are implied rather than stated.
-History Ancient to early modern history.
-Air traffic in 24 hours.
-10 Puzzle Websites to Sharpen Your Programming Skills.
-Solving programming puzzles is a fun way to develop your logical and problem solving abilities.
+Arts and culture Food and cooking.

 Also, when you’re familiarizing yourself with a new programming language, solving puzzles for that language can help speed up the learning process.
 Here are the top 10 popular programming puzzle sites that will help test your thinking and improve your programming, problem solving, and logical thinking skills.
 1. Programming Praxis Programming Praxis is a blog that includes a range of interesting problems with solutions usually available in several different programming languages.
 2. CodeKata is a blog of programming puzzles written by Dave Thomas, who’s most famous for the groundbreaking book, Pragmatic Programmer.
 3. TopCoder is an active programming community of developers who love to solve puzzles.
-On Truth & Reality: Philosophy Physics Metaphysics of Space, Wave Structure of Matter.
+4. 5.
+Facebook has a collection of very challenging programming puzzles that–should you manage to solve them–could result in you getting a job at Facebook!
+6. On Truth & Reality: Philosophy Physics Metaphysics of Space, Wave Structure of Matter.
 Famous Science Art Quotes.

 How to solve a Rubik's Cube (Part One) How to solve a Rubik's Cube (Part Two) Inspirational and Wisdom Related Quotes - Global One TV - StumbleUpon.